-The Bond Connect encompasses recently developed trading systems.
-There can be no assurance that those systems will function correctly or will not be subject to further changes or adaptation.
-The relevant rules and regulations may be subject to change which may have potential retrospective effect.
-If the relevant mainland Chinese authorities suspend account opening or trading on the CIBM, the Funds' ability to invest in the CIBM will be adversely affected.
-In such event, the Funds' ability to achieve its investment objective may be negatively affected.
+The CIBM is also subject to regulatory risks: the relevant rules and regulations may be subject to change which may have potential retrospective effect.
+If the relevant mainland Chinese authorities suspend account opening or trading on the CIBM, a Funds' ability to invest in the CIBM will be adversely affected.
+In such event, a Funds' ability to achieve its investment objective may be negatively affected.

-There is no specific written guidance by the Mainland China tax authorities on the treatment of income tax and other tax categories payable in respect of trading in the CIBM by eligible foreign institutional investors via the Bond Connect.
+There is no specific written guidance by the Mainland China tax authorities on the treatment of income tax and other tax categories payable in respect of trading in the CIBM by eligible foreign investors via the Bond Connect.